andrewindeche/assesment-cw/OUTPUT.md

  ### [App.tsx]
  21. Line 17, Line 9
- Issue: The components and page are not responsive.
+ Issue: The components and page are not responsive
- Fix: Import the useIsMobile hook and pass the appropriate props to the components.
+ Fix: Import the useIsMobile hook and pass the appropriate props to the components

+### [HeroSection.tsx]
+22. Line 29
+Issue: Letter spacing does not match the design.
+Fix: Slightly tighten the tracking of the text.